syncfusion-content/javascript-docs/js/Grid/Columns.md

 <tr>
 <td>
 string</td><td>
-Gets or sets the type of the column value as string </td>
+Gets or sets the type of the column value as string. </td>
 </tr>
 <tr>
 <td>
 number</td><td>
-Gets or sets the type of the column value as number</td>
+Gets or sets the type of the column value as number.</td>
 </tr>
 <tr>
 <td>
 date</td><td>
-Gets or sets the type of the column value as date</td>
+Gets or sets the type of the column value as date.</td>
 </tr>
 <tr>
 <td>
 datetime</td><td>
-Gets or sets the type of the column value as datetime</td>
+Gets or sets the type of the column value as datetime.</td>
 </tr>
 <tr>
 <td>
 boolean</td><td>
-Gets or sets the type of the column value as true or false </td>
+Gets or sets the type of the column value as true or false. </td>
 </tr>
 <tr>
 <td>
 guid</td><td>
-Gets or sets the type of the column value as guid</td>
+Gets or sets the type of the column value as guid.</td>
 </tr>
 <tr>
 <td>
 checkbox </td><td>
-Gets or sets the type of the column value as checkbox for row selection </td>
+Gets or sets the type of the column value as checkbox for row selection.</td>
 </tr>
 </table>